 - Directors fees in excess of €100,000

 A voluntary filing can be submitted to obtain a refund of withholding taxes where taxpayers do not qualify for mandatory filing.
 In most cases worldwide income should be reported, however, if individuals were working in Luxembourg for at least 9 months and/or at least 75% of their professional income arose in Luxembourg it may be possible to report solely the Luxembourg income.

 The filing deadline for the mandatory return is 31 March following the end of the tax year.
 Currently, late filing of a few months is not penalised, but this practice could change in the future.

-Once submitted the tax authorities will issue a tax assessment which details the tax due or refund payable.
-Upon receipt of the assessment the taxpayer has 30 days to pay the tax due and 3 months to appeal against the assessment if they believe there is an error in the tax authorities’ calculation.
+Once submitted, the tax authorities will issue a tax assessment which details the tax due or refund payable.
+Upon receipt of the assessment the taxpayer has 30 days to pay the tax due and 3 months to appeal against the assessment and receive a new assessment, if they believe there is an error in the tax authorities’ calculation.

 The voluntary filing must be submitted by 31 December following the end of the tax year.
 Late submissions will not be accepted.
 Historically, no assessments were issued in respect of voluntary filings but this practice is changing with assessments being issued in some cases – refunds are deposited direct to the taxpayer’s bank account.